stintosestudios/hexo_sitesource/source/_posts/hexo-source.md

 # step two : install the dependencies

-I do not store copys of the node dependencies in the reposatorie, however I do store a package.json file that can be used to quickly install eveything that is needed.
+I do not store copy’s of the node dependencies in the repository however I do store a package.json file that can be used to quickly install everything that is needed.

 ```bash
 $ cd hexo_sitesource